 - Repeated Ultrasounds are done to check the growth of follicles.

-If the amount of estradiol is too high, then the person under treatment can have ovarian syndrome.
+If the amount of estradiol is too high, then the person under treatment can have an ovarian syndrome.

 Egg monitoring: Egg monitoring is obtained with the use of transvaginal sonography.
 Ultrasound expert or Sonographer physician performs this painless procedure.
 This provides immediate visualization of the ovaries response to the respective treatments.

 During monitoring, the clinical team will be looking after the growth of the follicle.
-For the patients onmonitored IUI cycle,the focus will be on a single follicle.
+For the patients on monitored IUI cycle, the focus will be on a single follicle.

 Uterine lining growth monitoring: Around 6thor 7th day of the cycle, the uterine lining begins to get thicker.
 This can be analyzed with the help of ultrasound reports.

 Some women can have slow development of the uterus lining by this time.
-In that case, doctor can repeat the test after 2-3 days, to check the thickness of lining again.
+In that case, the doctor can repeat the test after 2-3 days, to check the thickness of the lining again.
 Otherwise, medicines are given to ensure the uterus lining thickness.

 If you have decided to opt for an IUI treatment and are presently searching for the best IUI clinics, you can call us at +91-7899912611.
 We will help you with the best gynecologists and fertility specialists across India.
 These experts have decades of experience in the successful accomplishment of pregnancies with IUI procedures.

-Also, have a look on the success factors of IUI.
+Also, have a look at the success factors of IUI.
 If you have already undergone IUI treatment and are looking for the early symptoms of IUI, then don’t miss our article on Symptoms of Implantation after IUI.